BreakTheVirus/mk1-guide/README.md

-# Mortal Kombat 1 Strategy Guide
+# Mortal Kombat Strategy Guide

-I created this project primarily to focus on `flexbox`.
+### Languages / Protocols / Tools
+- HTML, CSS, JavaScript
+- Visual Studio Code, Git Hub

 ### Project Details
-* This project has been created using raw HTML, CSS, and JavaScript.
-* The goal is to create a similar experience that my friends and I shared as kids when we'd buy video game strategy guides
-* The project will be continually improved over time as I increase my knowledge and skillset
+- Video game strategy guides were a hot commodity in the 1990s.
+Kids used to enjoy collecting and reading through them.
+Many of us also enjoyed designing our own.
+- My goal with this project is to tap into childhood interests.
+I imagine 11 year old me as a customer.
+I want to create something that 11 year old me would think is cool.

+## Focus Moving Forward
+- Detect and resolve bugs
+- Improve stability
+- Add more interactive and interesting features and content